Your Money or Your Life Review: The FIRE Blueprint

 Step 6: Earning More

 While cutting costs matters, increasing your income accelerates the journey.
 This could involve negotiating a raise, switching jobs, freelancing, or building a side business.
-The authors suggest using your skills and interests to create additional income streams that align with your values.
+The authors' one condition: the extra income should come from work you can stand behind, not work that burns more life energy than it buys back.

 Step 7: Protecting What You Have Built